tjcsl/ion/docs/developing/styleguide.rst

 ``flake8`` is a PEP8 style checker, ``pylint`` is a linter (but it also enforces some PEP8 conventions), and ``isort``, when called with these options, checks that all imports are sorted alphabetically.

 It is recommended that you run all of these locally before opening a pull request (though the Ion developers sometimes skip running the ``pylint`` check locally because it takes a long time to run).
-All of them are intended to be run from the root directoy of the Git repository.
+All of them are intended to be run from the root directory of the Git repository.

 If ``flake8`` or ``pylint`` throw errors, the error messages are usually human-readable. if ``isort`` gives any errors, you can have it automatically correct the order of all imports by running ``isort --recursive intranet``.